 You could be involved as a Student Rep or in lots of other elected roles.
 If you’re passionate about writing and production, there’s a big media team at SUBU who run a radio station, TV channel and a magazine.

 The volunteering arm of SUBU offers loads of opportunities too.
-While face-to-face volunteering is currently limited due to the pandemic, you can volunteer virtually.
 As well as giving something back and doing your bit, it's another great way to impress potential employers.

 BU student Chloe Randall

 I’m now in my final year and Deputy Editor at Nerve Magazine.
 When it comes to applying for graduate jobs, I know that talking about my time with Nerve and what I have learnt will be invaluable in starting my career.

 In addition to everything on offer from SUBU, there are lots of other extracurricular activities to take part in while you’re at BU.
 They’re a great way to meet students with similar interests and to take a break from your studies.